KingRial/Ancilla-WebUI/README.md

 ----------------------------
 TODO

-How to install your own Ancilla
+How to compile Ancilla Web UI
 ----------------------------

 ## Running The App